vectordotdev/helm-charts/charts/vector/README.md

 ## Quick start

-By default, Vector runs in the Aggregator role.
-It can alternatively run as a DaemonSet for the Agent role.
+By default, Vector runs as a `StatefulSet` in the "Aggregator" role.
+It can alternatively run as a `Deployment` for the "Stateless-Aggregator" role or a `DaemonSet` for the "Agent" role.

 ### Installing the Vector chart